 Pain and swelling may be minimal or absent and are often transitory.
 The absence of local symptoms and signs may erroneously suggest a dry bite, producing a false sense of security for both patient and clinician.

 Weakness of the bitten extremity may become evident within several hours.
-Systemic neuromuscular manifestations may be delayed for 12 h and include weakness and lethargy; altered sensorium (eg, euphoria, drowsiness); cranial nerve palsies causing ptosis, diplopia, blurred vision, dysarthria, and dysphagia; increased salivation; muscle flaccidity; and respiratory distress or failure.
+Systemic neuromuscular manifestations may be delayed for 12 hours and include weakness and lethargy; altered sensorium (eg, euphoria, drowsiness); cranial nerve palsies causing ptosis, diplopia, blurred vision, dysarthria, and dysphagia; increased salivation; muscle flaccidity; and respiratory distress or failure.
 Once the neurotoxic venom effects manifest, they are difficult to reverse and may last 3 to 6 days.
 Untreated, respiratory muscle paralysis may be fatal.

-Definitive diagnosis is aided by positive identification of the snake and clinical manifestations of envenomation.
+Definitive diagnosis of a snakebite is aided by positive identification of the snake and clinical manifestations of envenomation.
 History should include the time of bite, description of the snake, type of field therapy, underlying medical conditions, allergy to horse or sheep products, and history of previous venomous snakebites and therapy.
 A complete physical examination should be done.
 A marker should be used to indicate the leading edge of edema on the affected limb or area, and the time the mark was made should be recorded.

 Snakebites should be assumed to be venomous until proved otherwise by clear identification of the species or by a period of observation.